yeonsoochung/electricity-sources-usa/README.md

 <img src="images/south-renewables.jpg" alt="Alt text" width="600"/>
 </p>

-The most productive utility in the South in Q3 of 2024 was Florida Power & Light Co. with 76 TWh, with most of their electricity coming from natural gas.
+The most productive utility in the South in Q3 of 2024 was Florida Power & Light Co. at 87 TWh, with most of their electricity coming from natural gas.

 <p align="center">
 <img src="images/top-utility-south.jpg" alt="Alt text" width="1000"/>